 You will need to replace <value> with the value you received from the curl command when encoding the password.

-After chaning the admin password you need to restart the uvuyo node.
+After changing the admin password you need to restart the uvuyo node.